Continuum Robots and Tactile Sensors

 Piezoelectric Force Sensors

 A piezoelectric force sensor (Figure 2) responds to forces through a direct electrical process that eliminates the cost of designing a PCB as part of the device.
 It’s also smaller for applications like embedded sensors in a manufacturing production line using industrial robots.
 The technology is a piezoelectric process using compression of the device to generate a proportional electrical signal based on the force applied and the change in the resistance of the sensor.
 It’s also a very mature technology and has the advantage of being thin, lightweight, and requires no excitation voltage.
 (See Comparing Strain Gauges to Piezoelectric Sensors.)

-There are many types of tactile sensors, and the force/torque variety is the one we are interested in as a point of comparison with the other sensors we’ve discussed.
+There are many types of tactile sensors.
+Of these, the force/torque variety is the one we will compare with the other sensors we’ve discussed.
 A tactile force/torque sensor is a much more sophisticated device than the load cell/strain gauge sensor and piezoelectric force sensor discussed so far.
 Whereas all are force transducers, the tactile sensor must also be able to measure rotational moments of force (torque) for use in a continuum robot.
 Therefore, it is ideal for robots that handle objects easily damaged or permanently deformed by excessive force or twisting beyond their capacity to return to their natural shape once released.

 These sensors are yet to have the manipulation skills of a human hand; they are far more primitive.
 This manipulation technology is still in its infancy, and the control algorithms don’t exist.
-For now, designers must know the geometry of the object to be grasped to estimate the constraints that must be put on factors like torsional moments.
+For now, designers must know the geometry of the grasped object to estimate the constraints that must be put on factors like torsional moments.